Devtools-Tech-Team/matrix/README.md

 ## How to contribute and what type of links are allowed?

 This is open-sourced.
-You can raise a PR by adding your `links.json`.
+You can raise a PR by adding new links to `links.json`.
 There is a limit to type of links that can be added, a link could be from one or more of the following --

 - Open source projects
 - Project showcase/demo